arjunattam/arjun.is/posts/2020/hey-review.md

   - product
 ---

 I was introduced to [Hey][3] by [Jason Fried's demo video][1], which might be one of my favorite product demo videos ever.
 The ideas behind Hey seem very obviously good, which makes you think: 1.
 Will this _actually_ fix my email, and 2.
 Why has no one ever done this before?
 I cover the first question in this post.
+(Edit: The [second post is now up](/posts/2020/hey-gmail).)

 I love getting email, but my personal Gmail inbox feels like an overflowing box of dirty rags that could use some love.
 Auto-classifying emails into social and promotions was an improvement, but [that was 2013][2], and my email habits have evolved.